 Caregivers are experiencing extreme challenges during the COVID-19 pandemic.
 We are ready to provide care in the home or home-like setting to ensure everyone’s safety.
 As an organization dedicated to providing exceptional care to the communities we serve, our uncompromising priority right now at Hospice of Southern Illinois is protecting our patients and families, our team members, and our community partners from exposure to coronavirus (COVID-19).
 Here’s what you can expect from us:

 - Follow guidance from the Centers for Disease Control and Prevention (CDC) and the Illinois Department of Public Health

 - Increased education for families in their home or home-like setting

-- Addition of telehealth services when face-to-face visits are not able to be conducted
+- Added telehealth services when face-to-face visits are not the best option

 - The same person-centered care you’ve come to know and trust.